Originally written: 3/14/2011; last update: 6/13/2015

 The refind.conf file is well-commented and may need no adjustment, particularly if you boot only EFI-based OSes.
 Like the GRUB and ELILO configuration files, refind.conf consists of two parts: global options and OS-specific boot loader definition stanzas.
 The default configuration uses no OS-specific stanzas; instead, it auto-detects EFI boot loaders.
 This behavior is controlled through the scanfor option in the global section:

 This example presents an over-the-top scan for every type of bootable medium.
-Specifically, manual scans for manual configuration stanzas, internal scans for internal EFI hard disks, external scans for external EFI disks, optical scans for EFI-bootable CD, DVD, and other optical discs, hdbios scans for internal BIOS hard disks, biosexternal scans for external BIOS disks, and cd scans for BIOS-bootable optical discs.
+Specifically, manual scans for manual configuration stanzas, internal scans for internal EFI hard disks, external scans for external EFI disks, optical scans for EFI-bootable CD, DVD, and other optical discs, hdbios scans for internal BIOS hard disks, biosexternal scans for external BIOS disks, cd scans for BIOS-bootable optical discs, and netboot attempts a network (PXE) boot.
+(This last option requires an additional external binary.)
 The default on UEFI PCs is internal, external, optical, manual.
 On Macs, it's internal, hdbios, external, biosexternal, optical, cd, manual.
 The BIOS options are enabled by default on Macs because of the prevalence of Windows/OS X dual-boot configurations, which more-or-less require BIOS support on Macs.
-(This is changing, though.)
+(This is changing, though; Windows 8 and later boot in EFI mode on many Macs.)
 There's generally little or no need for BIOS-mode boot support on UEFI-based PCs, although there are exceptions to this rule.
 Scanning for unnecessary boot sources can needlessly pad your boot loader list; leftover data or accidentally-installed BIOS boot loaders may be useless but appear as boot options.
 You can also use scanfor to limit the ability to boot external or optical media for security purposes (although you must also ensure that users can't bypass rEFInd by using the firmware's own options or by editing refind.conf).
 Although the manual option is enabled by default, the default configuration file includes no active manual boot stanzas; it's active to simplify the addition of such stanzas.

 If you used my patched version of rEFIt, 0.14-rws, you should be aware that I've removed the quiet and ignorelegacy options I added for that version.
 The quiet option is no longer required because I've cleaned out the code that was displaying text-mode messages on the graphical screen.
 (You might still see such messages in case of serious problems, though.)
 The ignorelegacy option is redundant with and less flexible than the new scanfor option.
 The textonly option described on my rEFIt page is still available, but you're less likely to need it because of improved UEFI support and scrolling support for when you have more boot loaders than can be displayed at once.